w3dotdev/sublime-front-end-snippets/README.md

 ## Contributing

 - Fork it!
-- Create your feature branch: git checkout -b my-new-feature
+- Create your feature branch: `git checkout -b my-new-feature`
-- Commit your changes: git commit -m 'Add some feature'
+- Commit your changes: `git commit -m 'Add some feature'`
-- Push to the branch: git push origin my-new-feature
+- Push to the branch: `git push origin my-new-feature`
-- Submit a pull request :D
+- Submit a pull request

 ## Log